plone/volto/docs/source/upgrade-guide/index.md

 ### Form component passes down `id` of the current fieldset

-A bug where a fieldset's `title` contains spaces would cause the generated `id` to be invalid.
+There was a bug where a fieldset's generated value would be not valid.
-This has been fixed by passing down the fieldset `id` instead of the `title`.
+This has been fixed by passing down the `id` instead of the `title` to the fieldset's value.
-If your tests rely on the old fieldset's generated `id` attribute for selecting fields, your tests could break, in which case you should amend them to use the updated fieldset's `id` instead.
+If your tests rely on the old fieldset's generated value for selecting fields, your tests could break, in which case you should amend them to use the updated fieldset's value instead.

 (volto-upgrade-guide-17.x.x)=